 - How severe the incident was

-Distracted driving is when you stop focusing on the road to do something else, such as check your phone, talk to someone, or even daydream.
+Distracted driving means that you stop focusing on the road to do something else, such as check your phone, talk to someone, or even daydream.
 It can pose a serious risk to yourself and others and can heighten the risk of getting into a car wreck.